 What's your least favorite thing about existing camera interfaces/menu systems?

-Some of the most significant takeaways were in the form of feature ideas, as well as different expectations of the functionality and the way users will interface with the camera and ecosystem.
+Some of the biggest takeaways were in the form of key feature ideas, as well as different expectations of the functionality and the way users will interface with the camera and ecosystem.

 One user said he would expect the mobile app to operate like the Go Pro app and would love to see how much more he could control his camera remotely.
 This insight pushed me to incorporate more of those sorts of features into the app.
 Features such as changing settings and releasing the shutter, as well as being able to view photos and download them.

 The Camera UI was mostly informed by the market research and cultural analysis of photographers and their common complaints.
 Additionally, looking at the mobile app that allowed users to directly interact with the image to change things like focus point, exposure, and more informed those features on my prototype.
-This research overall indicated that there is a desire for robust, connected cameras and that the market does leave some to be desired.
+This research overall clearly indicated that there is a desire for powerful connected cameras and that the market does leave some to be desired.

 As it is an art, I’m sure a lot of photographers have different ways of working, so sitting down with a variety of them will be very important.
 After doing some more observational research, I’d love to actually test the multi-modal experience with an actual camera.

-Designing for a particular power-user centric device like a DSLR was a new and unique challenge.
-The target demographic consists of professionals with a lot of demands and expectations, and the technology itself is specific.
+Designing for an extremely specific power-user centric device like a DSLR was a new and unique challenge.
+The target demographic consists of professionals with a lot of demands and expectations, and the technology itself is very specific.
 Getting a good grasp on what the best practices are while also trying to wrap my head around the functionality and purpose of everything was very exciting, but proved to be a challenge.